Universal-Team/db/docs/_3ds/wumiibo.md

   </ul>

   <p dir="auto">If you''re installing wumiibo for the first time, you can download
-  and run WumiiboHelper and select <code>Download Wumiibo</code> to download and install wumiibo(once installed use the second option to generate amiibos) or you can follow the manual installation steps <a href="https://github.com/hax0kartik/wumiibo#how-to-use">here</a><br>
+  and run WumiiboHelper and select <code class="notranslate">Download Wumiibo</code>
+  to download and install wumiibo(once installed use the second option to generate amiibos) or you can follow the manual installation steps <a href="https://github.com/hax0kartik/wumiibo#how-to-use">here</a><br>

   As always special thanks to people on my discord server for helping me test wumiibo, wouldn''t be possible without you guys!</p>'